Software is infrastructure: failures, successes, costs, and the case for formal verification: Empirical data

 Should digital infrastructure be any less important than the rest of our infrastructure?

-\paragraph{Healthcare} On March $5^{th} 2025$ the president of the French Republic gave a speech (see \cref{fig:macron}) that mentions explicitly the cyber attacks to block ``our hospitals''.
+\paragraph{Healthcare} On the president of the French Republic gave a speech~\cite{AllocationMacron05032025} that mentions explicitly cyber attacks to block ``our hospitals''.
 Software run in hospitals appear to be faulty enough to let these attack take place: in \cref{sec:attacks-to-hospitals} we gather a series of links to newspaper articles about a series of attacks that English and Canadian hospitals underwent.

 Here we recall other software issues related to health systems.
-In $1992$ ambulances in London underwent a series of problems that lead to an estimated $20 - 30$ casualties (\cref{sec:costs} presents a detailed account of this failure).
-In $2016$ popular pieces of software for functional MRI have been found to have false positive rates up to $70\%$, thus invalidating $15$ years of brain research \cite{doi:10.1073/pnas.1602413113,mri1,mri2}.
-In 2017 pacemaker code has been found to present thousands of bugs \cite{pacemakers1,pacemakers2}, and vulnerabilities where found also in an automated medication dispensing system \cite{pyxis}.
+In 1992 ambulances in London underwent a series of problems that lead to an estimated $20 - 30$ casualties (\cref{sec:costs} presents a detailed account of this failure).
+In 2004 the authors of \cite{Zeeberg2004} observed that spreadsheets may inadvertently change gene names to non-gene names.
+The problem still existed in 2021, when \cite{Abeysooriya2021} identified gene name errors in $30.9\%$ of articles with supplementary Excel gene lists.
+In 2016 popular pieces of software for functional MRI have been found to have false positive rates up to $70\%$, thus invalidating $15$ years of brain research \cite{doi:10.1073/pnas.1602413113,mri1,mri2}.
+In 2017 pacemaker code has been found to present thousands of bugs \cite{pacemakers1,pacemakers2}, and vulnerabilities were found in an automated medication dispensing system \cite{pyxis}.
 In 2018, as reported by the BBC, it was estimated that in the UK between 135 and 270 women may have had their life shortened because they did not receive invitations to a final routine breast cancer screening.
-According to the then UK Health Secretary ``50,000 women aged 68-71 had failed to get invitations since 2009.'' \cite{breastcancer1}, and ``the problem was due to a 'computer algorithm failure'".
-According the BBC the error led to women in the control group wrongly being offered screenings up until their 70th birthday, rather than their 71st \cite{breastcancer2}.\footnote{The astute reader may guess that some developer used a \mintinline{C}{<} instead of a \mintinline{C}{<=}.}
+According to the then UK Health Secretary ``50,000 women aged 68-71 had failed to get invitations since 2009.'' \cite{breastcancer1}, and ``the problem was due to a `computer algorithm failure'".
+According the BBC the error led to women in the control group wrongly being offered screenings up until their 70th birthday, rather than their 71st \cite{breastcancer2}.
+The final report on the matter states that the root cause of the incident was a mismatch between how age was expressed in national service specifications and how age was defined by the underlying IT system \cite{phefinalreport}.
+In 2021 due to a problem in the routing software at Orange, the emergency phone numbers in France stopped working for 7 hours.
+This failure indirectly caused 5 deaths \cite{wkOrangeBug,FranceInfoOrangeBug,NouvelObsOrangeBug}.

-If hospitals are part of our infrastructure, should we not treat the software that helps running them also as part of our infrastructure ?
+If hospitals are part of our infrastructure, should we not treat the software that helps running them also as part of our infrastructure?